• November 26, 2024

 The best account options, like a high-yield savings account (HYSA) and select checking accounts, also allow you to earn interest on your balance.
 However, it's important to be aware of the tax implications associated with this earned interest.
-Use this guide to understand what the IRS requires and how to get your finances in order for tax time.
+In most cases, you do have to pay tax on interest earned.
+Use this guide to understand what the IRS requires and how to get your finances in order for tax season.

 IRS requirements for earned interest